okraisan/insecure-signup/vulnerabilities.md

 The URL parameter should be replaced with a proper authentication scheme, preferably based on sending a password that is then verified against a hashed and salted version of the correct password on the server side.
-No login information should be sent in the URL parameter; instead, the contents of a login form should be transmitted in an encrypted POST request.
+No login information should be sent in the URL parameter; instead, the password and other contents of a login form should be transmitted in an encrypted POST request.
 The decision of whether someone is an administrator or not should be left to the server.